-Action Start Date (planned) Responsible Department Target Indicators 08 Create an electric and thermal energy consumption cap for new Industrial, Commercial and Institutional (ICI) construction by utilizing a municipal step code.
-2020 Building Standards Improve energy use intensity (EUI) and thermal energy demand intensity (TEDI) for new ICI buildings, targeting net-zero ready by 2036.
-09 Require new ICI buildings to include roof solar Photovoltaic (PV) installations in the final year of a municipal step code.
+Action Start Date (planned) Responsible Department Target Indicators Other Indicators Being Considered Performance (against target) Progress Update Budget 2020-21 (000's) Budget 2022-23 (000's) Progress Score 2021 08 Create an electric and thermal energy consumption cap for new Industrial, Commercial and Institutional (ICI) construction by utilizing a municipal step code.
+2020 Building Standards Improve energy use intensity (EUI) and thermal energy demand intensity (TEDI) for new ICI buildings, targeting net-zero ready by 2036. % or # new buildings built to higher tiers of National Building code (once approved) Undefined Not approved to proceed.
+Provincial code consultation to begin in 2022. \$0 \$0 Not started 09 Require new ICI buildings to include roof solar Photovoltaic (PV) installations in the final year of a municipal step code.
 2036 Building Standards New ICI buildings constructed in 2036-onward have roof solar PV.
-10 Incentivize and later mandate homeowners to perform deep energy retrofits.
+TBD TBD No progress. \$0 \$0 Not started 10 Incentivize and later mandate homeowners to perform deep energy retrofits.
 2020 Sustainability 50% of existing homes in 2016 are 50% more energy efficient by 2030, 90% by 2050.
-11 Incentivize and later mandate ICI owners and operators to perform deep energy retrofits.
+TBD TBD HELP launched Sept 2021 with up to four years of funding.
+External funding and program enhancements were approved in 2022 7. \$145 \$13,750 Implementation ●●●○○ 11 Incentivize and later mandate ICI owners and operators to perform deep energy retrofits.
 2020 Sustainability 50% of existing ICI buildings in 2016 are 50% more energy efficient by 2030, 90% by 2050.
-12 Require energy efficiency improvements in residential and ICI building lighting systems.
+TBD TBD Funding approved to research and design a program to incentivize energy retrofits in ICI buildings.
+Program to launch in 2023/2024 (behind schedule). \$O \$375 Development ee • • • 12 Require energy efficiency improvements in residential and ICI building lighting systems.
 2025 TBD 90% of existing residential and ICI buildings in 2016 have 5% greater lighting efficiency by 2030, 100% by 2050.
 All existing luminaires are replaced with energy efficient LED bulbs and systems.
-13 Incentivize and later mandate homeowners to upgrade household appliances to energy and water efficient models.
+TBD TBD No plans for mandating lighting improvements yet.
+Current programs are focused on incentives. \$0 \$0 Not started 13 Incentivize and later mandate homeowners to upgrade household appliances to energy and water efficient models.
 2040 Sustainability Appliances and water heaters in 50% of existing residential buildings in 2016 are upgraded by 2050.
-14 Retrofit home heating and cooling systems with ground source or air source heat pumps.
+TBD TBD Funding approved for design of education/incentive programming of home energy efficiency (includes appliances). \$O \$250 Development ●●○○○ 14 Retrofit home heating and cooling systems with ground source or air source heat pumps.
 2025 Sustainability 30% of existing residential buildings in 2016 are retrofitted with heat pumps by 2030, 80% by 2050.
-15 Retrofit ICI heating and cooling systems with ground source or air source heat pumps.
+TBD TBD HELP offers loans and rebates for heat pumps (none awarded in 2021).
+Education is planned in 2022/23. <see Action 10&gt;</see <see Action 10&gt;</see Implementation ●●●○○ 15 Retrofit ICI heating and cooling systems with ground source or air source heat pumps.
 2025 Sustainability Commercial building floorspace in 2016 is retrofitted with heat pumps by 2030, 80% by 2050.
-16 Increase the efficiency of industrial processes.
+TBD TBD Funding approved for research and design of an energy retrofit incentive program for ICI buildings (includes heat pumps). \$0 <see Action 11&gt;</see Development ●●○○○ 16 Increase the efficiency of industrial processes.
 2040 Sustainability 50% energy savings from industrial processes by 2050 over 2016 levels.
+TBD TBD Funding approved for research and design through Action 15 (includes industrial processes). \$0 <see Action 15&gt;</see Development ●●○○○